 The adviser at the charity observed, ‘It can be very difficult for people with busy lives to spare the time to assess their financial position properly but often some simple budgeting tips are all that are needed to make the difference between being locked into financial hassle or having the key to financial freedom.’

-Miss C Jones lives in South Wales.
-Her problems started in 1993 when she changed from part-time to full-time employment.
+Catherine lives in South Wales.
+Her problems started in when she changed from part-time to full-time employment.